VazkiiMods/Botania/doc/omake.md

 An easy misconception is that Bubbell has a bright and bubbly personality, due to their name.
 In actuality, Bubbell is quite antisocial and avoids contact with most others.
 Bubbell spends their spare time at home watching dramas and chatting with internet friends, though they are careful to not reveal too much about themselves.
-(TODO needs refinement and distinguishing characteristics with Hydro)

 ## Solegnolia
 ### Stunning and Electrifying Musician